huggingface/blog/Lora-for-sequence-classification-with-Roberta-Llama-Mistral.md

 In this blog, we used PEFT (Parameter-Efficient Fine-Tuning) technique: LoRA (Low-Rank Adaptation of Large Language Models) for fine-tuning the pre-trained model on the sequence classification task.
 LoRa is designed to significantly reduce the number of trainable parameters while maintaining strong downstream task performance.

-The main objective of this blogpost is to implement LoRA fine-tuning for sequence classification task using three pre-trained models from Hugging Face: [meta-llama/Llama-2-7b-hf](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf), [mistralai/Mistral-7B-v0.1](https://huggingface.co/mistralai/Mistral-7B-v0.1), and [roberta-large](https://huggingface.co/roberta-large)
+The main objective of this blog post is to implement LoRA fine-tuning for sequence classification tasks using three pre-trained models from Hugging Face: [meta-llama/Llama-2-7b-hf](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf), [mistralai/Mistral-7B-v0.1](https://huggingface.co/mistralai/Mistral-7B-v0.1), and [roberta-large](https://huggingface.co/roberta-large)

 ## Hardware Used